ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

   <p>Currently, the storage location is fixed.
 A future update may add customizable storage locations.</p>
 </details>

+## ✨ Why You'll Love QuickNotes

+- **⚡ Lightning Fast** - From thought to saved note in under 3 seconds
+- **🔍 Smart Search** - Find notes with highlighted search terms as you type
+- **🧠 Distraction-Free** - No need to switch applications or contexts
+- **🔄 Seamless Workflow** - Create, find, edit, and manage notes without leaving your keyboard
+- **📋 Clipboard Integration** - Copy any note to clipboard with a single keystroke
+- **🛠️ Powerfully Simple** - Sophisticated features hidden behind simple commands

+**Feature Ideas We'd Love to See:**
+- Tag system for notes
+- Rich text formatting
+- Cloud sync options
+- Note categories
+- Reminder functionality

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.